-Level of adherence to pesticide utilization: It is expected that farmers must adhere to instructions from pesticide experts during utilization in the farms and other usage because of its hazardous effects.
-This sub-section therefore assesses the respondents' level of adherence to pesticides instructions and advice from experts.
-The level of adherence to correct utilization of pesticides was considered as dependent variable and the independent variables age X_1 , educational qualification X_2 , farming experience X_3 , dependency ratio X_4 , sex X_5 , knowledge level X_6 , information communication source X_7 , and constraints, X_8 were estimated through multiple regression analysis carried out using four functional forms that utilized Ordinary Least Square (OLS).
-These were: Linear, Exponential, Double - Log and Semi Log equations.
-The equation variables: age, educational qualification, farming experience, dependency ratio, sex, knowledge level, information communication source and constraints and the results are presented in Table 5.
+Level of adherence to pesticide utilization : It is expected that farmers must adhere to instructions from pesticide experts during utilization in the farms and other usage because of its hazardous effects.
+This sub-section therefore assesses the respondents' level of adherence to pesticide instructions and advice from experts.
+The level of adherence to correct utilization of pesticides was considered dependent variable and the independent variables age X1, educational qualification X2, farming experience X3, dependency ratio X4, sex X-5, knowledge level X6, information communication source X7, and constraints, X8 were estimated through multiple regression analysis carried out using four functional forms that utilized Ordinary Least Square (OLS).
+These were: Linear, exponential, Double - Log and Semi Log equations.
+The equation variables age, educational qualification, farming experience, dependency ratio, sex, knowledge level, information communication source and constraints and the result are presented in Table 5.

-From the results in Table 5, linear equation was chosen as the lead equation.
-The choice of the equation is based on the Coefficients of determination \mathbb{R}^2 and F-statistics, which were relatively high.
+From the result in Table 5, linear equation was chosen as the lead equation.
+The choice of the equation is based on the coefficients of determination R2 and Fstatistics, which were relatively high.
 The number of significant variables was high, the a priori expectation of the signs and magnitude on variables.
 The R of 0.31 shows that 31 per cent of the independent variables explain the total variation in the dependent variable.
-The F-statistics = 14.59, this shows that the model is acceptable at 5% confidence level.
+Fstatistics = 14.591.
+The F-statistics = 14.59; this shows that the model is acceptable at 5 per cent confidence level.
 The result shows that eight of the estimated Coefficients show significance at 5 per cent level.
-The Coefficients of age X1, educational qualification X, dependency ratio $X{\!\scriptscriptstyle \Delta},$ information communication source $X{\!7}\!,$ and constraints X8 were significant at 5 per cent level but positively signed while farming experience X_3 , sex X_5 and knowledge level X_6 were also significant at 5 per cent level but negatively signed.
+The Coefficients of age X{-1} , educational qualification X{2} , dependency ratio X4 information communication source X{7} , and constraint X{8} were significant at 5 per cent level but positively signed while farming experience X{3} , sex X_5 and knowledge level X_6 were also significant at 5 per cent level but negatively signed.

-This is because adherence to correct pesticide utilization requires maturity considering the hazardous effects which cannot be managed by age group below 10 years.
+This is because adherence to correct pesticide

+utilization requires maturity considering the hazardous effects which cannot be managed by age group below 10 years.
 The level of educational qualification is necessary as the farmers will be able to read and understand the instructions as contained in the pesticide manuals.
 Dependency ratio is positively significant because the higher the number of household size the greater the level of pesticide utilization.
 However, this may be constrained because of less labour with regards to active workforce.
-Information communication source and constraints are also positive because if information is not got from the right source, it will negatively affect the level of adherence to correct utilization of pesticides.
+Information communication source and constraint are also positive because if information is not got from the right source, it will negatively affect the level of adherence to correct utilization of pesticides.
+Again, constrain such as low capital, adherence to correct utilization of pesticide where the farmers' capital is low, it difficult to purchase the recommended pesticides for crops and therefore affecting the level of adherence.